kim1ne/kim1ne-kafka/README.md

 $message->getAttempts();
 ```

 Creates duplicate of the message.
 Increments attempt on 1.
-Sends the message to the end the topic.
+Sends the message to the end the current topic.
 ```php
 /**
  * @var \Kim1ne\Kafka\KafkaConsumer $consumer